Meet Our Vets

 He gained his BSAVA Postgraduate Ophthalmology Certificate in 2016 with distinction and subsequently went on the become an RCVS Advanced Practitioner in Small Animal Ophthalmology, seeing internal referrals and second opinion cases from many practices in the area.

 He works at both the Byron branch and main hospital in Long Eaton.
 In 2020 Ben was a finalist in both the Petplan Vet of the Year and VetPartners Vet of the Year awards.

-Ben and his partner have two lurchers and a young boy which occupy him outside of work.
+Ben and his partner have one lurcher and two boys which occupy him outside of work.
 But when he does get a spare minute, Ben enjoys playing badminton and travelling across the globe to remote destinations to partake in his underwater photography passion.

 Katherine graduated from the University of Liverpool in 2007 and has worked at Ashfield House ever since.
 She completed her certificaten in Advanced Veterinary Practice (CertAVP) in 2017 focusing on the surgical modules.
 She was made a clinical director in 2018.

-She has two lurchers called Mak and Wren and enjoys walking them with her husband Matt and their two gorgeous little sons.
+She has one lurcher called Wren and enjoys walking them with her husband Matt and their two gorgeous little sons.

 She also enjoys pilates and spending time with family and friends and her 8 wonderful nieces and nephews.

-Claudine graduated with distinction from the University of Bristol and has been working at Ashfield House ever since.
+Claudine is part of the senior vet team, she graduated with distinction from the University of Bristol and has been working at Ashfield House ever since.